IWSLT/IWSLT.github.io/_pages/lectures.md

 Zoom links are distributed through the [SIGSLT google group](https://groups.google.com/g/sigslt){:target="_blank"}.

+## Speech Translation: Effectiveness, Efficiency, and Data
+Jinming Zhao, PhD student at Monash University in Australia [(Contact)](mailto:jinming.zhao@monash.edu){:target="_blank"}.

+**Date:**
+<i class="fas fa-calendar-day"></i> Thurs 20 Oct 2022, 00:00 UTC [(9am JST / 2am CEST / 8pm EST / 5pm PST)](https://www.timeanddate.com/worldclock/converter.html?iso=20221020T000000&p1=1440&p2=248&p3=5805&p4=224&p5=179)

+**Recording:**
+<i class="fas fa-video"></i> Watch on [YouTube](https://youtu.be/LodPoXYsAtQ){:target="_blank"}

+**Abstract:**
+Speech translation (ST) is a task of translating speech in one language into text in a foreign language.
+In this talk, I will discuss three avenues for advancing ST, from the perspectives of effectiveness, efficiency and data.
+First, it is a common practice in ST to jointly fine-tune a pretrained speech encoder and a text decoder.
+Yet, this exposes a modality gap, as the two modules are pretrained on different modalities.
+I will describe a novel Transformer-based adapter that we designed to bridge the gap and show that this leads to better translation quality.
+Secondly, we propose an adapter that can be seamlessly integrated with pretrained speech encoders, which are otherwise expensive to use.
+The integration leads to significantly reduced computation complexity for wav2vec2, while bringing better model performance.
+Lastly, we introduce a simple, scalable and effective data augmentation technique to convert text to speech on-the-fly.
+We demonstrate that synthetic speech generated via our approach works equally well as text-to-speech-generated speech.

+**Bio:**
+Jinming Zhao is a PhD student at Monash University in Australia, under supervision of Professor Gholamreza Haffari and Dr Ehsan Shareghi.
+Her research focuses on improving representation for spoken language translation, and her works have been published at top-tier Speech/NLP conferences.

 ## State of the art and current challenges of MT for sign to spoken languages
 Dr. Dimitar Shterionov, assistant professor in the Department of Cognitive Science and Artificial Intelligence at Tilburg University
 Dr. Mirella De Sisto, postdoctoral researcher in the Department of Cognitive Science and Artificial Intelligence at Tilburg University